A timeline of 19th-century America

 “

-War and Glory,” by Samuel Johnson (
+War and Glory,” Samuel Johnson (

 Youth’s Magazine [Cincinnati, Ohio]; July 7)